-The school year almost here, and so is the new hockey season.
+The school year is here, and so is the new hockey season.
+How does balancing work and parenting as a hockey mom seem to be so easy for some?

 For you, hockey moms, it means welcoming back the 6 AM coffee at the rinks, blisters from tightening the skates, and a social life based entirely around hockey.
 Yes, having an ice-kid is not easy.